samuelxu999/EconLedger/DOCKER/README.md

 Execute './service_run.sh stop --container_name' can stop running container

 Execute './service_run.sh show --container_name' can list all running container.
 Similiar to 'docker ps'.

+## cluster_exec.sh

+Run `./cluster_exec.sh` to learn usage.
+This script can be used to start, show, stop and clean 4 econledger nodes (containers) on the server along with a boot-strap node.
+They can be used as a test demo network.